-In the first quarter of fiscal 2002, the Company recorded a pre-tax gain of \$73 million related to the sale of an office tower in New York City.
+During the six month period ended May 31, 2002, the Company recorded a pre-tax gain of \$73 million related to the sale of an office tower in New York City.
 The pre-tax gain was included within the Institutional Securities (\$53 million), Individual Investor Group (\$7 million) and Investment Management (\$13 million) business segments.
 The allocation was based upon occupancy levels originally planned for the building.